 The Department of Psychology offers a major in Psychology leading to the Master of Arts degree.
-Concentrations are available in Addiction Treatment, Applied Behavior Analysis, Counseling Psychology, and General/Experimental Psychology.
+Concentrations are available in Applied Behavior Analysis, Counseling Psychology, and General/Experimental Psychology.
 The master's program in psychology is designed to give students a deeper understanding of human behavior from a variety of perspectives.
 All students study a common core of psychology courses and then develop a specialization with the help of an academic advisor.
 Students finish their graduate experience by either completing an internship or a thesis.
 Internships are available at a range of human service agencies.
 Graduates work in human services agencies, enter private practice, or enter doctoral programs.